The COVER CROP Decision-Making Process

-- Talk to other growers in the region to learn what works for them — they may be able to share their experience, down to the level of specific cultivars, local microclimatic factors, weed and pest pressures.
+- Talk to other growers in your region to learn what works for them — they may be able to share their experience, down to the level of specific cultivars, local microclimatic factors, weed and pest pressures.

 - Of relevance to anyone practicing or interested in cover cropping, the Cover Crop Survey Analysis, conducted by USDA–NIFA and SARE (Sustainable Agriculture Research & Education), offers both broad perspective and detailed insight into how growers are using cover crops all across the U.S.

 Once you have taken all of the above into consideration, chosen your cover crop species, and entered your choices into your multiyear rotation plan from Step 2 above, you're ready to put the plan in place.

 - Be sure to record seeding rates, seed sources, weather, field conditions, and general observations.